pearlshare/hannibal/README.md

   },
   error: {
     age: {
-      type: '\'string\' was not in allowed types: number' }
+      type: '\'string\' was not in allowed types: integer, float' }
   }
 });